Solar Panel Grants: Scotland, Wales & Northern Ireland

 How to apply in Northern Ireland

-Check the NI Direct government website or contact your electricity supplier about current NISEP eligibility.
+Check the NI Direct energy efficiency guidance or contact your electricity supplier about current NISEP eligibility.
 NISEP funding rounds open periodically and capacity is limited, so checking early in the year tends to be more productive.

 UK-wide schemes still apply